 This place is exactly what you would expect a seaside community to be.
 Long beaches, good tides and waves, and hot summers make it ideal for an annual US Open of Surfing and AVP beach volleyball competition.
 Besides those activities, Huntington beach is home to a lifeguard academy for young people.

 This city, with a population of around 200,000 residents, is a great place to live if you are a fan of water sports to any extent.
-Even if you are not, there is no way you wouldn’t enjoy its mild climate and 9.5-mile long sandy beaches.
+Even if you are not, there is no way you wouldn’t enjoy its mild climate and 9.5-mile long sandy beaches and move safely to this beautiful seaside community.

 If you are moving with your dogs, you’ll be glad to know that there is a beach designated for dog owners here to enjoy summer days with their pets.